-This exhibition includes a rotation of works by some of the museum’s most beloved artists installed with contemporary art from the collection.
+Then and Now is an ongoing exhibition that includes a rotation of works by some of the museum’s most beloved artists installed with contemporary art from the collection.

 2022 Roy R. Neuberger Prize Award Exhibition

 ON VIEW: April 13 – November 27, 2022